alexanderovie/datos/docs/classes/KnowledgeGraphDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`BaseDataforseoLabsSerpElementItem`](BaseDataforseoLabsSerpElementItem.md)[]

-Defined in: main.ts:106242
+Defined in: main.ts:115268

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of